-For SEASON AND POSTSEASON GAMES, if a team wins by MORE THAN 40 POINTS, the Commissioner may assess a 1- game suspension to the responsible coach and the team shall on a probationary status for the remainder of the season; a second offense will result in a two (2) game suspension of the head coach and the team shall forfeit the game.
-A third offense by the Coaches may be notified of their probationary status by the Sportsmanship Committee if time allows but absence of this notification does not prevent suspension for the second offense.
+For SEASON AND POSTSEASON GAMES, if a team wins by MORE THAN 40 POINTS, the Commissioner may assess a 1- game suspension to the responsible coach and the team shall be on a probationary status for the remainder of the season; a second offense will result in a two (2) game suspension of the head coach and the team shall forfeit the game.
+A third offense will result in suspension of the head coach for the remainder of the season and the team shall forfeit the game.
+Coaches may be notified of their probationary status by the Sportsmanship Committee if time allows but absence of this notification does not prevent suspension for the second offense.

 9.3.
 COACHES RESPONSIBILITIES ON ALL EJECTIONS; PROCEDURES FOR REFERRAL TO CODE OF CONDUCT COMMITTEE